 When should you see a dentist?

-Ideally, it is recommended that you visit your dentist for a check-up at least one every 6 months If you are facing any dental problems or are undergoing treatment, your dentist visits may be more frequent or as recommended by the dentist.
+Ideally, it is recommended that you visit your dentist for a check-up once every 6 months If you are facing any dental problems or are undergoing treatment, your dentist visits may be more frequent or as recommended by the dentist.
 For example, people with high risk of tooth decay or sensitivity are required to visit the dentist more often than the others.

 People with gum diseases, plaque, bacterial build up or tooth decay should visit the doctor more frequently to get treated.
 Others, like smokers, diabetics and people with poor dental hygiene should visit the dentist at least once in 3 to 4 months.